-A recent breakthrough in coherent control of light in diffusive media is the selective excitation of transmission eigenchannels by wavefront shaping~\cite{2008_Mosk_PRL, 2012_Choi_NatPhoton, 2014_Popoff_PRL, 2016_Cao_PRL}.
-In this way not only the transmittance can be varied from near zero to the order of unity, but also the spatial distribution of energy density inside the medium is changed drastically~\cite{2011_Choi_PRB, 2014_Aubry_PRL, 2015_Genack_NatCommun, 2016_Vos_NJP, 2016_Vos_OE, 2016_Cao_PRL, 2018_Hong_Optica}.
-Moreover, it has very recently been discovered that in a wide diffusive slab, the transmission eigenchannels are localized in transverse directions with the same transverse width at the front and the back surfaces of the slab (\textit{i.e.} there is no transverse spreading)~\cite{2019_Yilmaz_Nat_Photon, 2019_Tian_PRB}.
-Since the transverse spreading of scattered waves is inherently connected to the theory behind the angular memory effect, the absence of spreading immediately raises the question of whether and how the angular memory effect is modified for transmission eigenchannels and whether one could make use of such modifications to increase the angular memory-effect range.
+A recent breakthrough in coherent control of light in diffusive media is the selective excitation of transmission eigenchannels by wavefront shaping~\cite{2007_Vellekoop, 2008_Mosk_PRL, 2012_Choi_NatPhoton, 2014_Popoff_PRL, 2016_Cao_PRL}.
+It allows not only to vary the transmittance from near zero to the order of unity, but also to drastically change the spatial distribution of energy density inside the medium~\cite{2011_Choi_PRB, 2014_Aubry_PRL, 2015_Genack_NatCommun, 2016_Vos_NJP, 2016_Cao_PRL, 2018_Hong_Optica}.
+Moreover, it has very recently been discovered that in a wide diffusive slab, the transmission eigenchannels are localized in the transverse directions and have the same transverse width at the front and the back surfaces of the slab (i.e. there is no transverse spreading)~\cite{2019_Yilmaz_Nat_Photon, 2019_Tian_PRB}.
+Since the transverse spreading of scattered waves is inherently connected to the theory behind the angular memory effect, the absence of spreading immediately raises the question whether and how the angular memory effect is modified for transmission eigenchannels and whether one could make use of such modifications to increase the angular memory-effect range.